The Art of Military Commands Applied to Software Development

-Military movies showcase soldiers that fear their superiors more than any enemy they face.
+Military movies showcase soldiers who fear their superiors more than any enemy they face.
 Dissent among the ranks is ruthlessly quelled, and any act of insubordination is promptly and severely punished.
 This compels them to blindly follow orders, regardless of any detrimental effects such orders may have on the person.

 Managers in software engineering apply this approach, having learned it from the military or from growing up in an authoritarian household.
 This management style demotivates many software development teams.
 It is impractical to micromanage every developer due to time constraints.
-Lackluster leadership is not better at inspiring peak performance.
-The modern military cultivates a culture of mutual trust from the top down and bottom up.
-Commanders empower their subordinates to execute decision-making with a similar goal.
-Team leaders in software engineering should consider taking a leaf out of the modern military's handbook.

 Intent as a vital part of mission command